Deenalyst567/Resume/README.md

 ## 🧠 About Me

 I'm a passionate and self-driven cybersecurity enthusiast transitioning from Sales and Customer Relations into a full-time role in **Information Security**.
 My mission is to **protect digital systems**, **analyze threats**, and **secure infrastructure** in an ever-evolving threat landscape.
 Adept at translating complex challenges into actionable security outcomes, with a focus on proactive threat detection, incident response, and fostering a culture of cyber resilience.
-Known for clear communication under pressure, collaborative problem-solving, and a commitment to safeguarding digital assets across diverse environments.
+I am known for clear communication under pressure, collaborative problem-solving, and a commitment to safeguarding digital assets across diverse environments.
 Passionate about leveraging emerging technologies and human-centered strategies to reinforce enterprise security and uphold global digital trust.

-I have completed foundational certifications and have hands-on experience in **penetration testing**, **SIEM analysis**, **network security**, and **incident response** through real-world labs and personal projects.

 > 🚀 Actively seeking opportunities in **SOC Analyst**, **Cyber Threat Intelligence**, **Incident Response**, **GRC**, or **Security Engineering** roles.